 Peter Abrams, Senior Associate

 Peter is well known for being a talented facilitator, creating engaging and productive environments for dialogue, training, planning, and collaborative problem-solving.
 He works mostly with the not-for-profit sector, communities, institutions of learning, and government.
-Peter specializes in organizational development, communications training, and natural resource management, and his recent projects include:
+Peter specializes in organizational development (including strategic and operational planning), communications training, and natural resource management.
+Peter’s recent projects include:

-- strategic planning for health services and sport organizations
+- strategic and operational planning for environmental, cultural, transportation and sport law non-profit organizations

-- facilitator training for a social service organization
+- communications training for a mental health company

 - designing and facilitating a conference research roundtable to explore the concepts of safe supply and the legal regulation of currently illegal drugs